podnov/test-id-mapper/README.md

         | Bill | 2              |
 ```

 Now consider adding more data with more relationships.
 Instead of 2 organizations and 2 people, you've got 20 organizations and 100 people.
 Add job positions and associate them with people.
 Associate people with the person record of their supervisor.
-You quickly end up with a lot of ambiguous, repeated integers everywhere.
+You quickly end up with a lot of ambiguous, repeated integers that are hard to follow around your feature files.

 ```
 Feature: Test people REST retrieval